Kevinbedward1/QA-Portfolio/README.md

 # QA-Portfolio

-This repository contains Quality Assurance artifacts created as part of my learning and practical experience in software testing.
-It demonstrates my understanding of QA fundamentals, exploratory testing, and version control using Git.
+This repository contains Quality Assurance artifacts created as part of my learning and hands-on practice in software testing.
+It demonstrates my understanding of QA fundamentals, testing techniques, and supporting tools used in real-world QA work.

-The content in this repository reflects my learning process and is intended to show how I approach testing, document findings, and manage test-related work.
+The content in this repository reflects both completed work and ongoing learning, and is intended to show how I approach testing, document findings, and continuously improve my skills.

 ---

 ## Exploratory Testing

-This section includes my first iteration of an exploratory testing session.
-The purpose of this session was to explore the application, identify potential issues, and document observations without relying on predefined test cases.
+This section includes exploratory testing sessions conducted to evaluate application behavior without predefined test cases.

 ### Contents
-- **Test Charter** – Defines the goal and scope of the exploratory session
+- **Test Charters** – Define the goals and scope of each exploratory session
-- **Areas Covered** – Lists the features and sections explored during testing
+- **Areas Covered** – Features and components explored during testing
-- **Test Notes** – Records observations, questions, issues, and risks identified
+- **Test Notes** – Observations, issues, questions, and risks identified

-This exploratory session is an initial iteration and may be expanded or refined as testing continues.
+Exploratory testing artifacts may be updated or expanded as additional sessions are completed.

 ---

 ## Git Learning and Version Control

-This section demonstrates my foundational understanding of Git and how version control is used to manage QA artifacts and collaboration in a team environment.
+This section demonstrates my understanding of Git and how version control supports QA activities and collaboration within a team.

 ### Topics Covered
 - Cloning repositories